Thailand protests: What's next for the stalled pro-democracy movement? | DW | 24.03.2021

 "The movement is lacking a clear direction.
 The government has been pressuring protesters by falsely accusing them [of defaming the monarchy].
 There are barely any speeches these days.
 Perhaps because the leaders were arrested," 29-year-old Pattha (name changed), a state-owned enterprise employee, told DW.

-Prime Minister Prayuth Chan-ocha, one of the movement's principal targets, has retaliated against the mass rallies by rounding up prominent protest leaders.
+Prime Minister Prayuth Chan-ocha, one of the movement's principal targets, has retaliated against the mass rallies by rounding up its prominent figures.

 Key pro-democracy activists were charged with royal defamation and sedition in February and have been denied bail.
 With the movement's leaders languishing in jail, the campaign has been derailed.

 The government has also employed increasingly tough measures to disperse the demonstrations.
-The most recent protest on March 20 ended with riot police using water cannons and rubber bullets against the crowd.
+The most recent protest, on March 20, ended with riot police using water cannon and rubber bullets against the crowd.
 At least 11 people were injured and five were arrested.

 Demonstrators have called on Prayuth to resign, as well as for reforms to the constitution and the powerful monarchy.